-VXLAN Layer 2 gateway considerations and limitations
+VxLAN Layer 2 gateway considerations and limitations

-Note the following considerations and limitations for VXLAN Layer 2 gateway.
+Note the following considerations and limitations for VxLAN Layer 2 gateway.

-- The maximum number of tunnels supported are: - 250 for SLX 9150/ SLX 9250

-- 1024 for SLX 9540/ SLX 9640 - A maximum of 64 ECMP paths are supported. - Layer 2 snooping is not supported. - VRRPe source IP addresses and Multi-Chassis Trunks (MCTs) are not supported. - QoS, TTL, and MTU values are not configurable.
+- For the maximum number of tunnels supported are: - 250 for SLX 9150/ SLX 9250 - 1024 for SLX 9540/ SLX 9640 - It supports maximum of 64 ECMP paths. - It do not support Layer 2 snooping. - It also do not support VRRP source IP addresses and Multi-Chassis Trunks (MCTs). - The QoS DSCP field is not configurable for VxLAN tunnel and its default value is 0.
+The QoS DSCP for VxLAN at the ingress VTEP is derived from the User Packet.
+In the Egress VTEP, DSCP for the decapsulated packet is either taken from the Outer header DSCP or inner packet of DSCP value. - The QoS TTL behaviour follows the Pipe model both at Ingress and Egress VTEPs.
+The QoS TTL field for VxLAN tunnel is not configurable.
+The default value is 255, which gets applied to the Outer header for the VxLAN encapsulated packets. - MTU : MTU field is not configurable.
 The MTU is based on the IP interface MTU.
-If a packet is bigger than the IP interface MTU minus the VXLAN header, the packet is dropped.
-The default TTL value is 255.
-The default QoS value is 0, which is applied to the DSCP field of the IP header. - VXLAN tunnels have the standard UDP header encapsulated with the standard defined value of 4789.
-This value is not configurable.
-SLX-OS expects VXLAN tunnel packets to be received with this value. - VXLAN tunnels are supported in the default profile. - VXLAN tunnels are not supported when the counter profile 1 or 4 is configured.
-These profiles do not allocate hardware resources for TX statistics, which is needed for VXLAN tunnels.
-(SLX 9540 and SLX 9640 only). - Static VXLAN Tunnels are not supported on the SLX 9150 and SLX 9250. - The tunnel TX bytes statistics do not account for the outer VLAN header size. - When BUM packets received on a tunnel are flooded, split horizon drops the packets to the same tunnel.
+If a packet is bigger than the IP interface MTU minus the VxLAN header, then the packet is dropped. - VxLAN tunnels have the standard UDP header encapsulated with the standard defined value of 4789.
+This value cannot be changed or modified.
+The SLX-OS expects VxLAN tunnel packets to be received with this value. - VxLAN tunnels are supported in the default profile. - VxLAN tunnels are not supported when the counter profile 1 or 4 is configured.
+These profiles do not allocate hardware resources for TX statistics, which is needed for VxLAN tunnels.
+(SLX 9540 and SLX 9640 only). - Static VxLAN Tunnels are not supported on the SLX 9150 and SLX 9250. - The tunnel TX bytes statistics do not account for the outer VLAN header size. - When BUM packets received on a tunnel are flooded, split horizon drops the packets to the same tunnel.
 However, the TX Statistics counter on that tunnel increments.